SNAILTHELAZY/snail-blog-81a2c/_posts/2021-07-05-cheatsheet-of-angular.md

 ## Proxying
 There are 2 ways to proxy your server, in case your server and the app is not at the same origin.

+But first, you will need to prepare a proxy configuration file, it can be either

 ## Syntaxes of Structural Directives